Rendbagoez93/fastprint-test/README.md

 ## Notes & Assumption

 - SQLite is used for local development for simplicity
-- PostgreSQL configuration is prepared for production use
+- PostgreSQL configuration is already prepared for production use
-- API access was verified manually (headers, response, cookies) before integration
+- API access was verified using test file in products/tests/ directory.
+(HEADER, COOKIES, and RESPONSE)
 - Management command is used to ensure clean and repeatable data import

-## Author

-Created by : Rendy Herdianto